 This is to the point where, by 2026, healthcare corporations will have spent $40.2 billion on artificial intelligence and related technologies.

 Apart from these, chatbots, the Internet of Things, telehealth, and other technologies are making a huge difference in the lives of healthcare personnel and patients.
 We thought we needed to throw more light on the changes in the health tech business software and health tech enterprises because there is so much going on in this sector.

-That’s why we’ve compiled a list of some of the most well-known healthcare startups that are using technology to revolutionize healthcare in unimaginable ways.
+That’s why we’ve compiled a list of some of the most well-known healthcare startups that are using new healthcare apps to revolutionize health industry in unimaginable ways.

 Patients frequently do not receive their medical equipment on time due to inefficiencies, but Parachute Health is changing that.
 Medical equipment ordering software is provided by Parachute Health.

 Their objective is to improve patient care by coordinating medical equipment and supplies in a transparent and seamless manner.
 Suppliers can interact with physicians, doctor offices, health facilities, and other healthcare organizations using the company’s streamlined platform.